Marriage age in the United States: In the 50 states

-From 2017 to 2023, several states changed their law to set a minimum age, or to raise their minimum age.
+Recently, several states have revisited the legality of child marriage.
+Since 2017, Connecticut, Texas, Florida, Kentucky, Arizona, Delaware, Tennessee, New Jersey, Missouri, Ohio and many more have changed their law to set or raise their minimum legal age for marriage.

-In Massachusetts, the minimum marriage age is 18.
-Prior to July 29, 2022, adolescents could be married with judicial consent.
+In Massachusetts, the minimum marriage age is 18, but prior to July 29, 2022 adolescents could be married with judicial consent.
 Unlike many other states, in Massachusetts an adolescent's marriage did not automatically emancipate the minor, or increase his or her legal rights beyond allowing the minor to consent to certain medical treatments.

 In the territories and federal district

 Puerto Rico is a territory of the United States, and its people are American citizens.
 In Puerto Rico, the general marriage age is 21 as that is the age of majority.
 The general marriage age in Puerto Rico is 21 or 18 with parental consent.
 In Guam, the general age is 18, but 16-year-olds can get married with the consent of at least one parent or guardian.
 In American Samoa, since September 2018, the marriage age has been 18 for both sexes.
 Previously, the marriage age for females was 14.
 American Samoa does not allow underage marriages.
-In the District of Columbia, the general age is 18, but 16-year-olds may marry with exceptions.
+In the District of Columbia minors can't marry.
 In the U.S. Virgin Islands, since January 2020, the marriage age has been 18 for both sexes.
 Prior to January 2020, the marriage age was 14 for females and 16 for males.
 In the Northern Mariana Islands, males must be 18 to marry, while females can marry at 16 with parental consent.